Overview - Purchasing power parities

 For which countries are data available?

-Data are available for 37 countries: the 28 EU Member States, three member states of the European Free Trade Association (EFTA), five candidate countries and one potential candidate country.
+Data are available for 36 countries: the 27 EU Member States, three member states of the European Free Trade Association (EFTA), five candidate countries and one potential candidate country.
+Data are also available for the United Kingdom until 2020.

 For what purpose are these data used?